Attention#

 We consider a well log prediction problem involving two wells:

-• Well 1 — contains both porosity and permeability measured along the full interval (41 regularly spaced samples).
-This can be interpreted as a “memory bank,” where both input features and target properties are fully observed (e.g., from core analysis).
+• Well 1 reference (memory) well — contains both porosity and permeability measurements along the full interval (41 regularly spaced samples).
+This serves as the source of known geological patterns and responses.

-• Well 2 — contains porosity only, and we aim to estimate the missing permeability along the full interval (e.g., log-only data without core measurements).
+• Well 2 target well — contains porosity only, and the goal is to estimate the missing permeability along the same interval.

 Within the attention framework,

-• Keys (K): Local porosity window vectors extracted from Well 1, centered at location i
+• Keys (K) — local porosity window vectors extracted from Well 1, centered at each depth location (i)

-• Queries (Q): Local porosity window vectors extracted from Well 2, centered at location j, where predictions are required
+• Queries (Q) — local porosity window vectors extracted from Well 2, centered at each prediction location (j)

 We construct a simple but geologically meaningful synthetic dataset consisting of two wells with different levels of available information.